-There are 3 main types of skin cancers, namely basal cell carcinoma (BCC), squamous cell carcinoma (SCC) and melanoma.
-The aforementioned types of skin cancers are all malignant in nature and can be categorised into 2 broad categories – melanoma and non-melanoma.
-Melanomas are aggressive and have the high potential of spreading to other parts of the body.
-On the other hand, non-melanomas behave more benign, and also have a low possibility of spreading to other parts of the body.
-BCCs and SCCs fall under the category of non-melanoma skin cancers while melanomas, as its name suggests, belong to the melanoma category.
+Melanomas are aggressive and have a high potential of spreading to other parts of the body.
+On the other hand, non-melanomas behave more benignly and have a low possibility of spreading to other parts of the body.
+BCCs and SCCs fall under the category of non-melanoma skin cancers, while melanomas, as their name suggests, belong to the melanoma category.

 Basal Cell Carcinoma